Why Mold Is Common in Staten Island

 Mold Inspection

-Air and surface sampling sent to an accredited lab for species identification and spore concentration analysis.
+Air and surface sampling sent to an accredited lab for identification of mold spore types or genera when possible, along with spore concentration analysis.
 Results within 24–48 hours.
 This is the right service when you need confirmation of mold presence for a landlord-tenant dispute, insurance claim, or real estate transaction.

 Mold Assessment